Achilles Tendon Injury Compensation Claims

 What are the symptoms of Achilles tendon rupture/damage?

 The Achilles tendon controls the up and down movement of the foot.
 Being that this is the case, symptoms of a ruptured or damaged tendon are typically associated with the ability to move the foot in such a motion.
 Primarily, when an Achilles tendon has become ruptured or damaged there will be a definitive snapping sound at the base of the heel followed by intense pain.
 It is not uncommon for a person to temporarily lose consciousness due to the intensity of the pain from a ruptured Achilles heel.
 In instances where a strain has been placed upon the tendon an individual may experience symptoms which include:

 - Bruising and swelling around the ankles

 - Limited motion of movement with the foot

 How do injuries to the Achilles tendon occur?

-The most common injury is caused by individuals who have not put strain upon the muscles and tendons of the foot.
+The most common injury is caused by individuals who have not put a strain upon the muscles and tendons of the foot.
 The injury is caused when that person over exerts themselves and the weakness of the tendon and muscles, in turn, get damaged.
 Elderly individuals are at a higher risk of such damage.
-Additionally, individuals which have a history of foot and leg sprains, tears, and injury are at higher risk.
+Additionally, individuals who have a history of foot and leg sprains, tears, and injury are at higher risk.

 Should you file an Achilles Injury Compensation Claim?